3And he said, “Throw it on the ground.” So he threw it on the ground, and it became a snake. And Moses ran from it.

 24It came to pass on the road, at a lodging place, that Yahweh met Moses and wanted to kill him.

-25Then Zipporah took a flint and cut off the foreskin of her son and threw it at Moses’ feet and she said, “Surely you are a bridegroom of blood to me.”
+25Then Zipporah took a flint and cut off the foreskin of her son and threw it at Moses’ feet and she said, “Surely you are a husband of blood to me.”

 26So he let him alone.
-At that time she said, “a bridegroom of blood,” because of the circumcision.
+At that time she said, “a husband of blood,” because of the circumcision.

 27And Yahweh said to Aaron, “Go into the wilderness to meet Moses.”
 So he went and met him on the mountain of God and kissed him.